turingschool/try-turing/backend-online/programming/index.md

 ## Tweets From Experienced Developers

-In this next section, we'll dive into the fundamentals of JavaScript. **It will be hard**.
+In this next section, we'll dive deeper into the fundamentals of Ruby. **It will be hard**.
 That said, it's entirely possible to learn and get better at!
 It's also 100% ok to not know everything.

 Take a moment to look through some tweets from experienced developers, then reflect on the questions below.